o3de/o3de.org/content/docs/user-guide/features/platforms/ios/creating-release-app.md

 ## Configuring the App Store Settings {#ios-configuring-app-store-settings}

-Every Lumberyard project includes an `Info.plist` file that contains the default values for the following settings:
+Every O3DE project includes an `Info.plist` file that contains the default values for the following settings:
 + Display name
 + App icon
 + Splash screen
 + Screen orientation
 + Other related settings

 You can access the `Info.plist` file in the `lumberyard_version\dev\Code\game_project_name\Resources\IOSLauncher\` directory\.
 The default app icons and splash screens are in the `Images.xcassets` directory\.
-For information about using the default app icons and splash screens, see the [Lumberyard Logos and Branding Guidelines](https://aws.amazon.com/lumberyard/support/)\.
+For information about using the default app icons and splash screens, see the [O3DE Logos and Branding Guidelines](https://aws.amazon.com/lumberyard/support/)\.

 Verify the `Info.plist` file is writeable and then use Xcode to modify the values for these settings\.
 For information about modifying these settings in Xcode, see [Configuring Your Xcode Project for Distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/ConfiguringYourApp/ConfiguringYourApp.html)\.